 History meets Explosions

 Now, I consider myself to be the sort of person who doesn’t make a connection with something just because it is from the same place I am.
-Just because a movie or television show or book or a band is made in, or by people from, Halifax, I don’t give things any extra credit for being from here, in fact, if someone is telling me about something and they bring up its local origins before convincing me of the thing’s quality on its own merit, I’m likely to hold it against the thing, telling myself that if it’s localness ranks so high in its importance, it must not have much else going for it.
+Just because a movie or television show or book or a band is made in, or by people from, Halifax, I don’t give things any extra credit for being from here.
+In fact, if someone is telling me about something and they bring up its local origins before convincing me of the thing’s quality on its own merit, I’m likely to hold it against the thing, telling myself that if it’s localness ranks so high in its importance, it must not have much else going for it.
 Unfair?
 Probably, but this is how I am (That is, always looking for something to complain about).

 That said, I don’t think I can separate the Halifax Explosion Heritage Moment from my being born and raised in Halifax.
 I have no specific memory of when I first was taught about the Explosion, but there is a good chance this was the only Heritage Moment about an event I knew about before I saw it.
 In fact, it is one of the few that I can say with certainty I was taught anything about in school (Though, the Underground Railroad is another of those few.
 If I was ever taught anything about Irish immigrants to Quebec or the struggles of women trying to learn medicine, I don’t recall it.
 And I know for sure that the Canadian school system doesn’t teach enough about Superman.).
 So, as a child, it was neat to see this one.